I wanted to post an update to my post Sabbatical Reading List.

 So, I decided to try using it in the first programming course – CS-140 Introduction to Programming.
 While they don’t do any large projects in CS-140, they do work on their weekly labs as Pair Programming.
 Using git for the collaboration aspect (so they don’t have to keep emailing versions back-and-forth to each other) and as a way to submit their completed lab assignments to me (so I only have to receive one copy of the assignment per pair) seemed to make a lot of sense.
 In addition, I had attended a workshop at CCSCNE 2013 entitled “Git on the Cloud” which provided a methodology to do just that, which had encouraged me further.

-The “Git on the Cloud” workshop suggested using Bitbucket, since it allows an unlimited number of private repositories.1 I’m very willing (in fact, I often require) students to make their code for senior-level projects public with an open source license.
+The “Git on the Cloud” workshop suggested using Bitbucket, since it allows an unlimited number of private repositories.[1.
+I’m aware that students can get multiple private repositories from GitHub, but that requires contacting GitHub and asking.
+The Bitbucket option just seemed easier.]
+I’m very willing (in fact, I often require) students to make their code for senior-level projects public with an open source license.
 But private is important for coursework at the freshman level.

 On the other hand, the “Git on the Cloud” methodology involved using a single repository per student, and a different branch for each assignment(!)Â In other words, whenever you change branches/assignments, all of your other code goes away, and is replaced with the code for the current assignment.